 - Self-Administered (SA) Project is where the LPAs are not ADOT Certification Acceptance (CA)-certified as an entity to procure professional A/E services.
 Instead, LPAs request ADOT's approval for each of the LPA's (design) project to procure/solicit A/E firms using an ADOT-approved process.
 SA approval is granted once ADOT determines that the LPA's A/E procurement processes (and documentation such as Public Notice, Request for Qualifications (RFQs)/Statements of Qualifications (SOQs), etc.) comply with the Qualifications Based Selection (QBS) procedures.
 Under this option, LPAs cannot use an on-call consultant process because SA projects are approved on a project-by-project basis.
 Refer to the ADOT LPA Projects Manual, chapter 3 for more information.

 - Certification Acceptance (CA) Program is where an LPA, as an entity, may be approved programmatically if requested, the procurement authority to develop and administer A/E projects in accordance with all applicable agency, state, and federal requirements.
 ADOT evaluates the LPA's written process to ensure compliance with all federal and state A/E procurement requirements.
 Once ADOT-approved and certified, the LPA has the A/E procurement authority to procure professional A/E services.
 ADOT periodically evaluates the LPA's performance throughout the project development.
 Currently, ADOT has approved the CA Program for six (6) cities (Chandler, Mesa, Phoenix, Scottsdale, Tempe and Tucson) and two (2) counties (Maricopa and Pima).
-Under this option, the LPAs are certified for four years and requires recertification thereafter.
+Under this option, the LPAs are certified for three years and requires recertification thereafter.
 Refer to the ADOT LPA Projects Manual, chapter 4 for more information.
 ADOT's approval is required for CA entities to establish On-Calls.